 - Practices are varied and must match the present and future local context.
 This means that there is no one answer covering every single landscape.
 Examples of practices include: - Tree growing which requires quality nurseries, incorporating grafting to improve the quality of tree seedlings, and exploring opportunities for direct seedling. - Farmer Managed Natural Regeneration (FMNR)/Assisted Natural Regeneration (ANR) especially in communal areas is one of the low cost easy to scale options and particularly in drier areas where seedlings survival rates are very low.
-Soil and water conservation.
+Soil and water concentration

-Livelihood and value chains need to be at the center of restoration.
+- Soil and water conservation. - Livelihood and value chains need to be at the center of restoration.
 Value chains have the potential to intensify regreening practices.
 There are many different types of livelihoods and value chains that have been identified beyond agricultural productivity that are critical to ensure restoration is incentivized and provides livelihoods to the community.
-Promising value chains in Kenva include fruit trees such as mango and avocado, gums and resins and honey.
+Promising value chains in Kenya include fruit trees such as mango and avocado, gums and resins and honey.
 Integrating science and evidence to magnify impact.

-- Robust monitoring to understand the uptake of restoration practices, the livelihood benefits, and who in the household are benefiting from restoration.
+- There are many different organizations collecting data that we can bring into our discussions so that we can understand who is taking up the practices, the livelihood benefits, and who in the household are benefiting from this restoration.
 In Regreening Africa, this has been done through the Land Degradation Surveillance Framework (LDSF) and the Regreening Africa App and surveys.
 LDSF provides land health data at high accuracy while the App allows for monitoring of restoration efforts. - Structured processes that bring evidence and data and information from local perspectives, research, government, and NGOs together and integrate it within the development, planning, and policy processes.
 Regreening Africa has done this through the Stakeholder Approach to Risk Informed and Evidence-Based Decision Making (SHARED) framework. - Partnership and inclusion.
 Strong partnerships between government, community, development actors, research, and donors are critical and must be nurtured.
 In addition, the youth make up a majority of our population and we need to make sure they are part of the discussion.
 Also a focus on women's integration and on other groups and communities.